batkov/EZQRCodeScanner/README.md

 ### Installation

-You can install EZQRCodeScanner in a traditional way -- drag the **EZQRCodeScanner/EZQRCodeScanner** into your project.<font color=red>(recommended)</font>
+You can install EZQRCodeScanner in a traditional way -- drag the **EZQRCodeScanner/EZQRCodeScanner** into your project.<font color=red size=6>(recommended)</font>
-你可以直接将 **EZQRCodeScanner/EZQRCodeScanner**文件夹加入到项目中直接使用。
+将 **EZQRCodeScanner/EZQRCodeScanner**文件夹加入到项目中直接使用。

 ### Install with CocoaPods

-CocoaPods is a dependency manager for Objective-C and Swift, which automates and simplifies the process of using 3rd-party libraries like EZHeartForLike in your projects.
+CocoaPods is a dependency manager for Objective-C and Swift, which automates and simplifies the process of using 3rd-party libraries like EZQRCodeScanner in your projects.
-However, it is strongly recommended that you <font color=red>do not</font> install via CocoaPods in this situation, because this pod includes a view controller and we all know usually we have to do some individual work in the controller, so the better way to install this pod is to use the way up there.
+However, it is strongly recommended that you <font color=red size=6>do not</font> install via CocoaPods in this situation, because this pod includes a view controller and we all know usually we have to do some individual work in the controller, so the better way to install this pod is to use the way up there.
 But I still show you how to install with Cocoapods.

 * Podfile

 	```
-	pod 'EZQRCodeScanner', '~> 1.0.0'
+	pod 'EZQRCodeScanner', '~> 1.0.1'
 	```